Stig of the Dump: Adaptations

 Stig of the Dump was adapted for television, firstly by Thames Television for ITV in 1981 and later by the BBC in 2002 starring Thomas Sangster, Robert Tannion, Nick Ryan, Geoffrey Palmer, Phyllida Law, Perdita Weeks, and Michaela Dicker.
 The BBC series won the BAFTA Children's Film & Television Award and its writer, Peter Tabern, received the Best Children's Writer award.
 The series has been released on DVD.

 The book has also been adapted for the theatre, to critical acclaim.
-Topologika Software Ltd has published an adventure game based on the first three chapters of the book, for Windows.
+Topologika Software Ltd has published an adventure game for Microsoft Windows based on the first three chapters of the book.